New Jersey: Ask Your Legislators to Protect Animal Cruelty Victims!

 This action is for New Jersey residents only.

 Animal cruelty victims deserve justice in the courtroom.
-A.4533/S.2868, introduced by Assemblyman Raj Mukherj and Senator Nicholas Scutari, would create a Courtroom Animal Advocate Program (CAAP) in New Jersey — ensuring more animal victims have a voice in legal proceedings.
+S.2868, introduced by Senator Scutari and sponsored by Senators Addiego and Singleton, would create a Courtroom Animal Advocate Program (CAAP) in New Jersey — ensuring more animal victims have a voice in legal proceedings.

-Please call your state legislators, then send follow-up emails, urging them to support and co-sponsor this important bill.
+Please call your state Senator, then send follow-up emails, urging them to support and co-sponsor this important bill.

-- Call your state legislators.
+- Call your state Senator.
 If you’re able to make a phone call, please do so as phone calls have a greater impact than emails.
-You can use this message: “As your constituent, I urge you to support and co-sponsor A.4533/S.2868, the Courtroom Animal Advocate Program.”
+You can use this message: “As your constituent, I urge you to support and co-sponsor S.2868, the Courtroom Animal Advocate Program.”

 - After calling, please send a follow-up email to your legislators using the form below.
 Personalizing your message will help it stand out.

 Animal protection advocate and actress Kim Basinger sent a letter to Craigslist CEO Jim Buckmaster with an urgent request the company end all animal posts on its platform.January 25, 2021 Press Release

 The Animal Legal Defense Fund files amicus brief in divorce case concerning custody and visitation of companion animalsJanuary 20, 2021 Press Release